-If the answer is no, then feel free to say no, without giving an apology.
-In fact, when you give an excuse, you are giving the other opportunity to influence you.
+If the answer is no, then feel free to say no, without issuing an apology.
+In fact, when you advance an excuse, you are giving the other person the opportunity to influence you.

 The likelihood of you saying yes is therefore much greater even if you don't want to.

-On the other hand, if the answer is yes, then asking yourself the question: "Am I going to enjoy doing this?".
-Is the answer positive?
+On the other hand, if the answer is yes, then ask yourself this question: "Am I going to enjoy doing this?"
+Is the answer affirmative?

-So say yes.
-If the answer is no, save your energy and time to focus on the essentials, which is what you like and what makes you happy and relaxed.
+In that case, do say yes.
+If, however, the answer is no, save your energy and time to focus on the essentials, which is what you like and what makes you happy and relaxed.

 3.Do one thing at a time to avoid stressful multitasking:

 It is a real stress for the nervous system to accomplish several things at the same time.
-Truth be told, multitasking generates mental fatigue, nervous tension, and a whole host of negative emotions.
+Truth be told, multitasking generates mental fatigue, nervous tension, and a real host for negative emotions.

-Wanting to do everything at the same time takes more time and energy on the brain.
+Wanting to do everything at the same time takes more time and siphons more energy from the brain.
 Instead, try to focus on one thing at a time.
 Do you want to clean your home and call a friend?

 Complete the first task until the end before starting the second.
 On the one hand, it will take less effort and less time to accomplish everything.

-On the other hand, you will be more in the present moment.
-And, who says more in the present moment, says more relaxation and less stress.
+On the other hand, you will remain more rooted in the present moment.
+Besides, one who stays in the present, stays more relaxed and less stressed.

 4.Take regular breaks to calm the nervous system:

-Every day, take at least 20 minutes to do what makes you happy and relaxes you.
-Indeed, it is really important to create time-spaces devoted to 100% in order to calm the nervous system.
+Every day take at least 20 minutes to do what makes you happy and relaxes you.
+Indeed, it is really important to create time-spaces and devote 100% of yourself to them, in order to calm the nervous system.

-You may know it, but the nervous system is a system that must be continuously protected and regenerated.
+You may already know this, but the nervous system is a system that must be continuously protected and regenerated.

-This is so because it is exhausted in times of stress and anxiety.
+This is so because it becomes exhausted in times of stress and anxiety.

-To do this, vary your state between "performance mode" and "relaxation mode".
+To that end, you need to vary your state between "performance mode" and "relaxation mode".